ZcashFoundation/zebra/README.md

 #### Sprout
 - Validation of Sprout anchors
+- Validation of JoinSplit proofs using BCTV14 verifier
 - Validation of transaction lock times
 - Validation of sprout note commitment trees